Where We Meet

 Licensing, Certification, Training, and Education

-I am a Licensed Professional Counselor, a National Certified Counselor, and took my MS in Clinical Mental Health Counseling from UNC Greensboro.
-Post-graduate work includes completing a certificate program of 250 hours training in Gestalt at the Gestalt Institute of Cleveland, and over 200 hours' training in self-hypnosis and generative trance with Dr. Stephen Gilligan.
+I am a Licensed Clinical Mental Health Counselor in North Carolina, a National Certified Counselor, and took my MS in Clinical Mental Health Counseling from UNC Greensboro.
+Post-graduate work includes: a 250-hour certificate program at the Gestalt Institute of Cleveland, 10 years of study in generative trance, generative change, and self-relations work with Dr. Stephen Gilligan, and Creative Mind Coach Certification with Dr. Gilligan.
 I hold a BFA in Acting from New York University, and an MFA in Creative Writing and Literature from Bennington College.

 On a Personal Note

 Born in Little Rock, Arkansas, raised in Ohio and Louisiana, I have lived in Durham since 1999, after having lived in Seattle, Berkeley, Boston, Stockbridge, Cleveland, and New York City (twice!).
 My husband and I love the High Country of NC, almost any kind of movie, music concerts at the Carolina Theater and DPAC, shows at PlayMakers Rep, and all the fabulous food -- from trucks to bistros to diners to fancy restaurants to farmer's markets -- that grace the town of Durham.
 We share a bad habit of staying up too late reading, much to the delight of our rat terrier rescue, Lucy, and two adopted shelter cats.

 Charisse Coleman ReachesDurham NC